vegagimenez/java-101/README.md

 # java-101
-repo for course java-101
-Selected project: Stock, Logistics and UI.
+Repo used with my padawans for course java-101 Selected project by them: Stock, Logistics and UI.